ArtisanTinkerer/ArtisanTinkerer.github.io/_posts/2018-11-22-Laracon-AU.md

 layout: default
 ---

+# Modelling business requirements with Eloquent.

+## The Ugly
+* creates model in controller - move to command bus

+## Case Study

+* Use the business terminology.
+** Leaky Abstractions ** - save method inside of model

+** Domain-Driven Eloquent

 # Level up with a Microservices architecture
 Douglas Reith

 https://www.youtube.com/watch?v=iAKfq4uJrBY&list=PLEkJYA4gJb7_FKspNTgrve7FUb3A1dT3y&index=9

+Why?
+* growth

+## Design MA -> Deploy as a Monolith

+## How?
+* Domain driven design - language ubiquitous in a domain.
+* CQRS - Command and Query Request Segregation - write model and read model
+* Request Journey
+* Package Exploration

+* Packages can mimic the language of the business.

 # Patterns that pay off
 Matt Stauffer